Best Gym Trainers 2019 | Guide

 1. adidas Power Perfect 3

 In at number 1, the adidas Power Perfect 3 is the ultimate training shoe.
 Designed specifically for lifters and able to support even Olympic lifters, the shoe offers stability like no other.
 The medial strap has been placed higher up the shoe than in previous versions and reviewers love the security this provides.
-The EVA midsole offers supreme support and is far sturdier than the TPU platform used in many other similar shoes.
+The EVA midsole offers supreme support and is far sturdier than the TPU platform used in many other similar trainers.
 If you want to take your weight training to the next level in 2019 you won’t go far wrong with the adidas Power Perfect 3.

 So that completes our rundown of the best gym trainers for women and men 2019.
 Whether you’re planning 30 minutes sessions of intense workouts or longer sessions of moderate intensity this year, the right shoes will maximise your training and ensure you achieve the results you’re looking for without injury in 2019.